-Quantification of [11C]Raclopride PET studies
+Quantification of [11C]raclopride PET

 Caffeine increases striatal dopamine D2 receptor availability (Volkow et al., 2015), which should be taken into consideration in countries like Finland and Sweden where coffee consumption is very high.

-[11C]Raclopride has a long time been one of the most widely used PET tracers, and even worked as a model tracer in development and validation of new analysis methods.
+[11C]Raclopride has a long time been one of the most widely used PET radiotracers, and even worked as a model tracer in development and validation of new analysis methods.
 Therefore, this is is not a comprehensive list of analysis methods for [11C]raclopride, but merely a list of models of practical use in Turku PET Centre.

 Models with plasma input

-Lammertsma et al. (1996) compared one- and two-tissue compartment models (1TCM and 2TCM) with arterial plasma input function, and found that two tissue compartments were required to achieve decent fit, also in cerebellum, but BPND estimates from two-tissue compartment model had too high standard errors.
+Lammertsma et al (1996) compared one- and two-tissue compartment models (1TCM and 2TCM) with arterial plasma input function, and found that two tissue compartments were required to achieve decent fit, also in cerebellum, but BPND estimates from two-tissue compartment model had too high standard errors.
 The compartment model fit to the whole brain curve precede the regional fits to determine a common plasma delay time.
 Compartment model includes the blood volume.
 Binding potential was calculated from VT values of striatum and cerebellum.

 Multiple time graphic analysis (MTGA) for reversible tracers (Logan plot) with metabolite corrected plasma input has been shown to provide reproducible VT and distribution volume ratio (DVR) maps (Wang et al., 1999).
-However, graphical analysis is known to produce biased estimates of VT and BPND (Slifstein and Laruelle, 2000), although the bias may be effectively canceled out of receptor occupancy estimates.
+However, graphical analysis is known to produce biased estimates of VT and BPND (Slifstein and Laruelle, 2000), although the bias may be effectively cancelled out of receptor occupancy estimates.